Geekfish/dojo-zebra/README.md

 # dojo-zebra

-We will be trying to solve the following logic puzzle, taken from (Rosetta Code)[https://rosettacode.org/wiki/Zebra_puzzle]:
+We will be trying to solve the following logic puzzle, taken from [Rosetta Code](https://rosettacode.org/wiki/Zebra_puzzle):

 The Zebra puzzle, a.k.a.
 Einstein's Riddle, is a logic puzzle which is to be solved programmatically.